hdShang/arxiv-daily/docs/cs-CL/2025-05-01/papers/250500557v1-triggering-hallucinations-in-llms-a-quantitative-study-of-prompt-ind.md

 ---
 layout: default
-title: Triggering Hallucinations in LLMs: A Quantitative Study of Prompt-Induced Hallucination in Large Language Models
+title: "Triggering Hallucinations in LLMs: A Quantitative Study of Prompt-Induced Hallucination in Large Language Models"
 ---

 # Triggering Hallucinations in LLMs: A Quantitative Study of Prompt-Induced Hallucination in Large Language Models